The Hon Matt Kean - Chair

 Mr McGee holds formal qualifications in Economics and Law from Sydney University and has practised as a solicitor in Sydney and London.

-Dr Marshall was appointed as a member of the authority on 15 September 2022 for a term of five years.
+Dr Marshall was appointed as a member of the Authority on 15 September 2022 for a term of 5 years.

-Virginia is the winner of the WEH Stanner Award for the best thesis by an Indigenous author, titled, 'A web of Aboriginal water rights: Examining the competing Aboriginal claim for water property rights and interests in Australia'.
-Published as ‘Overturning Aqua Nullius: Securing Aboriginal Water Rights’ (2017) with the foreword by the Hon.
+Dr Marshall is the winner of the WEH Stanner Award for the best thesis by an Indigenous author, titled 'A web of Aboriginal water rights: Examining the competing Aboriginal claim for water property rights and interests in Australia'.
+This work was published as ‘Overturning Aqua Nullius: Securing Aboriginal Water Rights’ (2017) with the foreword by the Hon.
 Michael Kirby.

-A lifetime member of the Golden Key International Honour Society and magistrate for the NSW Law Society's 'Mock Trial Competition'.
-She is in demand as a Keynote Speaker on Indigenous water law and governance, Indigenous traditional knowledge systems and the intersectionality of western intellectual property regimes and the Indigenous commercialisation of native foods and medicines.
+She is also a lifetime member of the Golden Key International Honour Society and magistrate for the NSW Law Society's 'Mock Trial Competition'.
+Dr Marshall is in demand as a keynote speaker on Indigenous water law and governance, Indigenous traditional knowledge systems and the intersectionality of western intellectual property regimes and the Indigenous commercialisation of native foods and medicines.

-Virginia is Lead Chief Investigator (Lead CI) with an ARC Discovery Indigenous Grant (2022-2024), ’Barriers & Pathways to development of Indigenous traditional medicines’ ($1,014,000) to ’unlock the significant, untapped potential for Indigenous Australians to benefit from the development of their traditional medicines regulated by the TGA.
+Dr Marshall is Lead Chief Investigator with an ARC Discovery Indigenous Grant (2022-2024), ’Barriers & Pathways to development of Indigenous traditional medicines’ to unlock the significant, untapped potential for Indigenous Australians to benefit from the development of their traditional medicines regulated by the TGA.

 Professor Lesley Hughes - Member

-Professor Hughes was appointed as a member of the authority on 15 September 2022 for a term of five years.
+Professor Hughes was appointed as a member of the Authority on 15 September 2022 for a term of 5 years.
 She is an academic ecologist and climate change scientist.
 She is the former Interim Executive Dean of the Faculty of Science & Engineering at Macquarie University.
 Her research has focused on the impacts of climate change on species and ecosystems.

-Fiona Simson was appointed to the authority on 15 March 2024 for a period of 5 years.
+Ms Simson was appointed to the Authority on 15 March 2024 for a period of 5 years.

-With an extensive background in Australian agriculture, and rural and regional development, Fiona is a strong advocate for the interests of farmers and rural communities.
+With an extensive background in Australian agriculture, and rural and regional development, Ms Simson is a strong advocate for the interests of farmers and rural communities.

-Fiona is leading new approaches to the stewardship of natural capital and biodiversity.
-In 2023, Fiona was elected to the board of the World Farmers’ Organisation representing Australia and New Zealand.
-Amongst other roles, Fiona also Chairs the Future Food Systems CRC and sits on the Board of NRMA (NSW).
+Ms Simson is leading new approaches to the stewardship of natural capital and biodiversity.
+In 2023, she was elected to the board of the World Farmers’ Organisation representing Australia and New Zealand.
+Amongst other roles, Ms Simson also Chairs the Future Food Systems CRC and sits on the Board of NRMA (NSW).

-Richard joins the authority having played lead roles in national climate and energy policy, including reform of the supervision of the national energy market and the design of programs to drive renewable energy, energy efficiency, smart metering and carbon reduction.
+Mr Bolt joins the Authority having played lead roles in national climate and energy policy, including reform of the supervision of the national energy market and the design of programs to drive renewable energy, energy efficiency, smart metering and carbon reduction.
 He has also led reform, delivery and innovation in agriculture, earth resources, economic development, transport and education.

-Richard is also Chairman of Hydro Tasmania, a Principal of the Nous Group, Independent Chair of a Japan-Victoria taskforce to commercialise clean hydrogen exports, and adviser to NSW on its renewable energy roadmap.
+Mr Bolt is also Chairman of Hydro Tasmania, Independent Chair of a Japan-Victoria taskforce to commercialise clean hydrogen exports, and adviser to NSW on its renewable energy roadmap.

 Between 2006 and 2018, he was Secretary of the Victorian government’s Departments of Primary Industries; Education and Early Childhood Development; and Economic Development, Jobs, Transport and Resources.